davidgrankvist/flat-worlds/docs/vendor.md

 Summary of vendor/ directory contents.

-## OpenGL Extensions
+## OpenGL

 Even when OpenGL is supported by a platform, many functions are not declared in the core `<gl/gl.h>` header.
-These features are called OpenGL extensions and can be loaded dynamically with functions like wglGetProcAddress.
+Those functions need to be loaded dynamically and called via function pointers.

-They don't require additionally linking, but the extension headers help with declaring a lot of types and grouping them by OpenGL version.
+There are some extension headers that define the types of the dynamically loaded functions.
+These are helpful for setting up the function pointers and figuring which functions are available in which OpenGL version.

 ### Includes

 Include: `#include <gl/glext.h>`
-Purpose: Extensions for render backend calls.
+Purpose: Render backend calls.
 Platform independent, but varies for different OpenGL versions.
 Location: vendor/include/gl/glext.h
 Source: <https://github.com/KhronosGroup/OpenGL-Registry/blob/main/api/GL/glext.h>